adiz777/Om/README.md

-# OM - Automated Reconnaissance Tool
+# Om - Automated Reconnaissance Tool

 **Description:**

-OM is a minimalist reconnaissance tool for Kali Linux and other Linux distributions designed to automate the execution of various command-line reconnaissance tools.
+Om is a minimalist reconnaissance tool for Kali Linux and other Linux distributions designed to automate the execution of various command-line reconnaissance tools.
 It provides a streamlined approach to information gathering, helping security professionals and enthusiasts perform efficient and comprehensive reconnaissance.

 **Features:**